GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 Going from a programmer, to a team lead, to a Director of Engineering can be quite a jump.
 How do you lead or manage a team of developers who are, by and large, individualistic?

 I've been programming since I was about 10 and leading teams for a bit of time now.
-I don't assume to know all of the answers, but what I do have are insights on how I found leading a development team.
+I don't assume to know all the answers, but what I do have are insights on how I found leading a development team.

 ## Preface